 - Fargate brings a serverless approach, it can save costs and scale fast, but you’ll have less control and oversight

 As with all things AWS – the choice is with you.

 How we can help

 As AWS Advanced Consulting Partners, we’re perfectly placed to help you get the most out of your AWS stack.
 We’ve delivered leading AWS managed hosting solutions for the likes of Volvo, Heineken and leading global law firm DLA Piper.

-So if you’re looking for a partner to help you access the latest tech, cut cloud cost or anything else, just get in touch.
+So if you’re looking for a partner to help you access the latest tech, cut cloud costs or anything else, just get in touch.